svthalia/concrexit/website/registrations/README.rst

 -------

 1. Admin accepts renewal
-    - Payment model is created (processed: False)
-        - Amount is calculated based on selected length ('study' or 'year')
-            - Values are located in thaliawebsite.settings
-            - If the current membership has not ended yet and an until date is present for that membership and the selected length is 'study' the amount will be `price['study'] - price['year']`
-        - Email is sent as acceptance confirmation containg instructions for `Payment processing`_
+    - Email is sent as acceptance confirmation containing instructions for `Payment processing`_
 2. Admin rejects renewal
     - Email is sent as rejection message